 This multi-faceted tool helps estimate what a potential owner would spend on gas over a six year period, then subtracts it from the total.
 This gives prospective Tesla customers a bit of texture as to what sort of bucks they may be saving in the future by cutting the gasoline cable.

-In addition to the “gas savings” tab, you can view “incentives” to check what tax credits may be available to you.
-That said, any state without listed tax incentives may still offer benefits.
+Any state without listed tax incentives may still offer benefits.
 You will just need to check the list on Tesla’s dedicated incentives page, showcasing federal and state benefits with greater detail.

 It’s also important to note that all incentives mostly apply to purchases by cash or loan only.
 Incentives for customers leasing a Tesla are currently only available in California, Colorado, Massachusetts, New York and Tennessee.